burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Module Interface File With Separate Implementation

 The module interface file then includes the prototypes of all exported functions.
-Their definitions, along with any module-local entities can be moved to one or more *module implementation files*.
+Their definitions, along with any module-local entities can be moved to one or more **module implementation files**.

-In a module file, all import declarations must appear after the module declaration and before any other.
+In a **module interface file**, all import declarations must appear after the module declaration only.

 ```cpp
 // mymodule.cppm – Interface test file
 export module mymodule;